TsFreddie/rmmv_optimization/README.md

   - Sorted pictures before each render if marked dirty
   - Removed heavy and redundant sorting multiple times per frame
 - Implemented a custom FAKEFRAMES™ (picture interpolation) framework to support high refresh rate monitors
   - FAKEFRAMES™ is not a trademark.
-The ™ symbol is for part of the feature name for comedic effect.
+The ™ symbol is part of the feature name for comedic effect.

 For a detailed explanation of the optimization techniques, see: [The Brutal Optimization of RPG Maker MV](https://tsdo.in/blog/optimizing-rmmv/)